-The aim of the Fire Safety Policy is to explain how fire safety will be managed and communicated within St Catherine's.
+The aim of the Fire Safety Policy is to explain how fire safety will be managed and communicated within each site.
 Where necessary, it will identify those personnel who have been assigned specific duties or responsibilities and it will indicate what those duties and responsibilities are.